ayatokura/ai-openscale/wos-FAQs.md

 {: #faq-pricing}
 {: faq}

-When your ready to transition from the Lite plan, there's a **Standard** pricing plan that includes monitoring of up to 24 deployed models, with no restrictions on the number of payload, feedback rows or transactions for Explainability.
-The up-to-date information is availabe in the [{{site.data.keyword.Bluemix}} catalog](https://cloud.ibm.com/catalog/services/watson-openscale?cm_sp=WatsonPlatform-WatsonPlatform-_-OnPageNavCTA-IBMWatson_OpenScale-_-AIOSProductPage){: external}.
+There's a **Standard** pricing plan that includes monitoring of up to 24 deployed models, with no restrictions on the number of payload, feedback rows, or transactions for Explainability.
+The up-to-date information is available in the [{{site.data.keyword.Bluemix}} catalog](https://cloud.ibm.com/catalog/services/watson-openscale?cm_sp=WatsonPlatform-WatsonPlatform-_-OnPageNavCTA-IBMWatson_OpenScale-_-AIOSProductPage){: external}.

 <p>&nbsp;</p>